Spring plunger: Use

 Spring-loaded plungers have a wide range of uses.

 Some spring plungers are designed to be handled only when assembling or occasionally adjusting equipment.
-Other spring plungers are designed to be routinely manipulated (for example, to adjust the angle of an exercise bench), and may have an integrated operating lever that is pushed in (push pin plungers) or a lever that is pulled out to manipulate the object (pull pin plunger).
+Other spring plungers are designed to be routinely manipulated (for example, to adjust the angle of a utility bench), and may have an integrated operating lever that is pushed in (push pin plungers) or a lever that is pulled out to manipulate the object (pull pin plunger).

-Similar principles are used in spring-loaded valves and valve stems(including safety valves), or automatic ejectors on firearms.
+Similar principles are used in spring-loaded valves and valve stems (including safety valves), or automatic ejectors on firearms.

 Mechanics

 Spring plungers can be used, for example, to lock levers in different positions.
 Spring-loaded plungers with anti-twist protection enable screwless fastening.